 - AF is the acceleration factor which is initially set to a value of 0.02 (it is increased by 0.02 each time the EP is recorded, with a maximum of 0.20).
 Traders can choose the acceleration factor depending on the tradings style or instrument being traded).

-The results obtained from the calculations above create a dot that is plotted against the asset price action, either below or above it.
+Results obtained from the calculations above create a dot that is plotted against the asset price action, either below or above it.
 The dots help to determine the current direction of the price.

-Pros and Cons of Parabolic SAR
+Pros and Cons of the Parabolic

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: